babangsund/cypress-keycloak/README.md

 # This repository has been archived!

+Just merged all open PRs and published v2.0.2, will we be the last version.

 Thank you to all that contributed.
 Unfortunately, I no longer have the time to maintain it.

 Please fork it for any further updates!